 Best No-Fee Hotel Card

 Like no-fee airline cards, there aren’t very many cards that offer hotel points without an annual fee.
-The Hilton Honors™ Card from American Express is one of those cards and it offers 7x points for spending at Hilton hotels; 5x points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations; and 3x for all other purchases.
+The Hilton Honors™ Card from American Express (currently unavailable) is one of those cards and it offers 7x points for spending at Hilton hotels; 5x points at U.S. restaurants, U.S. supermarkets, and U.S. gas stations; and 3x for all other purchases.
 Certainly, each Hilton point is not worth as much as a point with some other hotel programs.
 A free night at a mid-range Hilton property might require 30,000 – 40,000 points, but you might only need 12,000 – 15,000 points for a free night award at a similar property in the Hyatt or Starwood brands.
 To make up for this disparity, this card offers multiple points per dollar on all purchases.

 Hilton also offers free night awards for any unsold room with no blackout dates or capacity controls.
 And when cardholders redeem four free nights, their fifth night is free.
 All of which makes this an excellent card for those who are fans of Hilton properties and others who prefer hotel points to other forms of travel rewards — think of it like a store credit card that offers rewards that can only be used at that store.

 This card also comes with an impressive number of cardholder benefits.
 You immediately start with Hilton Honors Silver status, which offers perks such as a 15% elite status bonus on your base points earned and late check-outs.
 You can earn Gold Status when you spend $20,000 on eligible purchases in a calendar year.
 It features a 25% bonus, complimentary internet service, and even free breakfast.
 You also receive 500 bonus points when you use your card to book a Hilton hotel online for your stay.
 This is a benefit of being a cardholder, and those 500 points are equal to the rewards you would have earned from an additional $168 of spending.